mungewell/zoom-zt2/readme.md

 Most actions are triggered by SysEx packets, and the G1Four responds on 'Address' `52 00 6e`.
 This may be different for other pedals in the family.

-One exception is 'Select Bank/Program'
+One exception is 'Select Bank/Program', which used PC/CC messages
 ```
 $ amidi -p hw:1,0,0 -S 'b0 20 00 c0 03'
                                ^     ^